 Robust Information Structures

-The approach combines computer science, communication science and political science, integrating mixed methods for the analysis of digital phenomena and developing new methodologies for processing large volumes of data.
+The approach combines computer science, communication science, and political science, integrating mixed methods for the analysis of digital phenomena and developing new methodologies for processing large volumes of data.

-Magdalena Saldaña, an academic from the Communications Faculty of the Pontificia Universidad Católica de Chile, together with Sebastián Valenzuela, an academic from the Communications Faculty of the Pontificia Universidad Católica de Chile, are the leaders of this line of research, in which Benjamín Bustos (Department of Computer Science of the Universidad de Chile) is also working, Bárbara Poblete (Department of Computer Science, Universidad de Chile), Denis Parra (Department of Computer Science, Pontificia Universidad Católica de Chile), Felipe Bravo-Marquez, (Department of Computer Science, Universidad de Chile) and Ricardo Baeza-Yates, (Department of Computer Science, Universidad de Chile).
+Magdalena Saldaña, professor at the Faculty of Communications at the Pontifical Catholic University of Chile, together with Sebastián Valenzuela, professor at the Faculty of Communications at the Pontifical Catholic University of Chile, are the leaders of this line of research, which also includes Benjamín Bustos (Department of Computer Science at the University of Chile), Bárbara Poblete (Department of Computer Science, University of Chile), Denis Parra ( Department of Computer Science, Pontifical Catholic University of Chile), Felipe Bravo-Marquez(Department of Computer Science, University of Chile), and Ricardo Baeza-Yates(Department of Computer Science, University of Chile).

 Research line leaders